draconisPW/PWMAngband/docs/attack.rst

 Ego Helms:
 **********

+..

 Stat Boosting Helms
-  There are magical helms found in the dungeon that have the ability to boost the wearer's intelligence, or wisdom.
+  There are magical helms found in the dungeon that have the ability to boost the wearer's intelligence or wisdom.
 In addition to boosting the relevant stat these helms will also prevent that stat from being drained.

+..

 Crown of the Magi
   This is the great crown of the wizards.
 The wearer will have an increased